-For This Sergeant, USD Master’s Degree Opened Door to Teaching
+For This Lieutenant, a LEPSL Degree Opened the Door to Teaching

-Reflecting back on how the decision to earn a master’s degree impacted his career, Leibee said, “being able to teach is something that I value the most” from the experience.
+Reflecting back on how the decision to pursue a master’s degree impacted his career, Leibee said, “being able to teach is something that I value the most” from the experience.

 Now that he’s teaching at nearby Reedley College, Leibee embraces the challenge of balancing his newfound academic insights with wisdom earned from the streets.
 Much like his instructors in the online Law Enforcement & Public Safety program at USD, he said, “I bring that real-world experience into the classroom; it’s not just theoretical.”

 Asked what advice he would give to law enforcement professionals who are considering earning a master’s degree, Leibee said: “Quite simply — do it.”

 “In my personal experience, I wish I would have done it sooner,” said Leibee.
 Especially when it comes to competing for promotion, Leibee said, “the value of a degree is something that you can’t really put a number on.”